 Thank You for reading our blog post on Requirements for Asbestos Testing in NYC.

 Please feel free to leave questions or comments below.
-If you want to discuss a specific project with an architect you can Contact Fontan Architecture directly.
+If you want to discuss a specific project with an architect you can contact our office directly using the link below.
 We wish you the best of luck with your project.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 15 years where he has designed renovations and new developments of various building types.